 San Diego's IRWM Plan is a living document that will continue to evolve with time.
 IRWM Plan proponents realize that it is important to update the IRWM Plan as appropriate, and to revise plan objectives and goals to address evolving regional needs and concerns.
 At a minimum, the IRWM Plan will be updated approximately every five years, or whenever a funding opportunity arises.
 Additionally, it is critical that outreach efforts remain ongoing and continue to expand over time.
 This will enable the successful maintenance, management, and implementation of the IRWM Plan.
+The 2019 IRWM Plan was prepared and adopted in a phased manner, with Phase 1 including general updates to the Plan along with requirements for compliance with the 2016 IRWM Guidelines, and Phase 2 incorporating the results of the Stormwater Capture and Use Feasibility Study and Water Needs Assessment, which are being prepared under the Proposition 1 Planning Grant and DAC Involvement Grant, respectively.

-Public Notice Requirements: When proposing to prepare or update an IRWM Plan, the RWMG will publish a notice of intent to prepare the IRWM Plan.
-The notice of intent to prepare this 2013 IRWM Plan was published in the San Diego Daily Transcript on two consecutive weeks in June 2013.
+Public Notice Requirements: When proposing to prepare or update an IRWM Plan, the RWMG will publish a notice of intent to prepare the IRWM Plan, consistent with §6066 of the Government Code.
+The notice of intent to prepare this 2019 IRWM Plan Update - Phase I was published in the San Diego Daily Transcript on two consecutive weeks in August 2018.
 Upon the completion of the IRWM Plan, the RWMG will publish a notice of intent to adopt the IRWM Plan and will adopt the IRWM Plan in a public meeting of the RWMG governing bodies.
-The notice of intent to adopt this 2013 IRWM Plan was published in the San Diego Daily Transcript on two consecutive weeks in September 2013.
+The notice of intent to adopt this 2019 IRWM Plan will be published in the San Diego Daily Transcript on two consecutive weeks in accordance with the requirements in the 2016 IRWM Guidelines.

 Plan Adoption: The governing bodies of each RWMG agency are responsible for the development and adoption of the IRWM Plan.
-The Water Authority Board of Directors, City of San Diego City Council, and County of San Diego Board of Supervisors are scheduled to adopt this 2013 IRWM Plan in September and October 2013.
+The Water Authority Board of Directors, City of San Diego City Council, and County of San Diego Board of Supervisors are scheduled to adopt this 2019 IRWM Plan in May 2018 (Phase 1) and in September 2019 (Phase 2).
 Additionally, each project proponent named in an IRWM grant application must also adopt the IRWM Plan.
 Proof of adoption is provided to DWR, upon request, via resolutions of adoption with signatory blocks for each governing body adopting the IRWM Plan.